HMS Superb (1842)

-HMS Superb was a 80-gun second rate Vanguard-class ship of the line built for the Royal Navy in the 1840s.
+HMS Superb was an 80-gun second rate Vanguard-class ship of the line built for the Royal Navy in the 1840s.
 She was broken up in 1869.

 Description

 The Vanguard class was designed by Sir William Symonds, Surveyor of the Navy, with each ship built with a slightly different hull shape to evaluate their speed and handling characteristics.
 Superb had a length at the gundeck of 190 ft 8 in and 153 ft 6 in at the keel.
 She had a beam of 57 ft, a draught of 18 ft 10 in and a depth of hold of 23 ft 4 in.
 The ship's tonnage was 2,583 42/94 tons burthen.
 The Vanguards had a wartime crew of 720 officers and ratings.

 The Vanguard class ships of the line were armed with twenty 32-pounder (56 cwt) cannon and two 68-pounder carronades on her lower gundeck, twenty-eight 32-pounder (50 cwt) cannon and another pair of 68-pounder carronades on the upper gundeck.
 On her quarterdeck were fourteen 32-pounder (42 cwt) cannon and on the forecastle deck were eight more 32-pounder (42 cwt) cannon.